bitchain/bitcoin-api/README.md

 </br>

-NOTE: All currency amounts are in units of satoshis (1/100,000,000 of a bitcoin).
+NOTE: All currency amounts are in units of satoshis (1/100,000,000 of a Bitcoin).

 ## 💻 Development Process